ZuliusRoolf/website/JOURNAL.md

 ### Clickable button items

 I made it, it wasn't too hard after some fresh debugging.
-The document in the javascript doesn't update apparently, so document is a snapshot of what I can work with, not edit it as we go.
-There are functions that lets you edit the document continueosly, but the fix for this is to add the event lister inside the populatePortfolio function.
+The document in the JavaScript doesn't update apparently, so document is a snapshot of what I can work with, not edit it as we go.
+There are functions that let you edit the document continuously, but the fix for this is to add the event listener inside the `populatePortfolio` function.

-I will experiemnt if there is a better way of editing, perhaps global variables is the way to go.
+I will experiment if there is a better way of editing, perhaps global variables is the way to go.
 Update on the experiment, global variable was a bit tricky to implement considering you want them inside the `DOMContentLoaded` event listener, which by definition can't make them global.
-Then when I have the global variable and move the `addEventListenerToPortfolio();` from the `populatePortfolio` function to the `DOMContentLoaded` event listener, it doesn't work.
-Some more research is definetely needed.
+Then, when I have the global variable and move the `addEventListenerToPortfolio();` from the `populatePortfolio` function to the `DOMContentLoaded` event listener, it doesn't work.
+Some more research is definitely needed.

 There needs to be 4 event listeners, three on each button and one outside the buttons.

 - If a button is selected, it will remove the previous selection and apply the new selection.
 - If user selects the same button, it should be toggled to be unselected.
 - If the user hovers their mouse over a button, it will hide the selected information and display the hovered element instead.
-- If the hover is enabled and mouse leaves the area, then the video will be hidden and the previous selected state will be displayed.
+- If the hover is enabled and mouse leaves the area, then the video will be hidden, and the previous selected state will be displayed.

 ### Hiding "About" in mobile view

-I tried to hide the "About" link whith media query.
+I tried to hide the "About" link with media query.
 I scratched the idea because I need to use some JavaScript to detect so that it automatically hides the information if the viewport gets changed.
-Discussing this matter with a collegue also made me realize that it is a very small issue that complicates things a ton to implement.
+Discussing this matter with a colleague also made me realize that it is a very small issue that complicates things a ton to implement.
 Just keep the about link in mobile view too.

 ### Fade CSS animation

 This was an attempt to add fade animation to the about text.
 It only works when closing, there is some issue with `display: none` as it can't animate from that state.
 I'll do some more research in this area as a fading and even a "pop" effect from the original would look good.

+## September 2

+There has been some time since I last worked on the website.
+Today I will spend time reading the last log entries and research about two features I wish to have.

+- [X] Read journal to recap.
+- [ ] Learn how to scale CSS elements (Replace `display: none`) or how to smoothly hide elements.
+- [ ] Learn how to place CSS elements on top of each other (stacking on the Z axis)
+- [ ] Research if you can run the JavaScript functions before deployment, using GitHub Actions or otherwise.

+### Relearning

+Reading the Journal I realized that functions can be created within the `DOMContentLoaded` event listener.
+It would fix the difficulties I had on [August 9th when Exploring CSS](#exploring-css) and [August 10, Clickable button items](#clickable-button-items) from adding event listeners to the portfolio projects in a separate function.